wcamarao/pmx/README.md

 ## Selecting into a Slice

-When selecting records into a slice, you must provide a slice pointer.
+Always provide a *slice* pointer.

-The underlying slice type must be a struct pointer.
+The underlying slice type must be a *struct* pointer.

 ```go
 type Event struct {